 The colonizing and appropriation of yoga has gone too far for far too long.
 Change is possible, but it requires work, but most of all understanding.
 Genuinely trying to understand both sides is what is going to move us all radically forward.

-It’s also understandable that western people want to be a part of this practice, and that’s completely cool, as long as you embrace it while appreciating the culture.
+It’s also understandable that western people want to be a part of teaching this practice, and that’s completely okay, as long as it’s embraced while appreciating the culture.

 The indigenous teachers shouldn’t be excluded and segregated from the practice either, they are the ones who have been exposed to the wisdom of these concepts from early on, because the elements of the philosophy live deeply in their culture.

-In honor of Yoga and its origins, in the following week, we are launching a learning platform Mind – Body – Soul, where we have screened and hired the best Indigenous Yoga teachers that India has to offer.
-You have the opportunity to learn from people that have devoted years to mastering the practice and are willing to share their knowledge with you.
-In addition to classical yoga, we also have Vedic Astrology and Indian traditional dance, to enhance your journey.
+In honor of Yoga and its origins, in the following week, we are launching a learning environment Mind – Body – Soul, where we have invited professionals to share their wisdom, without excluding the Indigenous Yoga and other spiritual teachers that India has to offer.
+You have the opportunity to learn from people who have devoted years to mastering the practice and are willing to share their knowledge with us.

 We welcome absolutely everyone into our platform, this is a safe place to grow without having to be afraid if you are flexible enough.